-As you may or may not know, online-only bank Revolut has recently launched the new feature Airport Lounges.
-The new product is accessible through their mobile application.
-The developers of this product have said that the major aim is to make the lives of their clients more comfortable, and facilitate the stressful airport experience.
+As you may or may not know, online-only bank Revolut has launched the Airport Lounges feature.
+This product is accessible through their mobile application.
+The developers of this product have said that the major aim is to make the lives of their clients more comfortable and facilitate the stressful airport experience.

-Revolut’s developers claimed that the new feature has been created in order to solve all these issues, and PaySpace Magazine has considered this product.
+Revolut’s developers claimed that this feature has been created in order to solve all these issues, and PaySpace Magazine has considered this product.
 So, let’s see what the Airport Lounges option is, and how helpful it can be.

 How does it work?

 Now, we have figured out what this feature is.
 The next question is how this option works.
 First, Revolut has announced that they are partnering with Collinson Group, which is known as one of the most famous providers of Lounge access solutions.
 Revolut representatives believe that this partnership will help to create a seamless experience for Revolut clients if we are talking about a plane trip.
 Second, the new feature works through a LoungeKey Pass.
 However, this option is available for Premium and Metal users only.

 You may ask what do Premium and Metal Revolut users get in return?
 It will be possible for them to search for and access over one thousand business lounges in airports all around the world.
 If you think that it is some sort of complicated system, we can assure you it is not.
 Everything can be accomplished in no more than a few clicks, and it will not take longer than a couple of minutes.
 Furthermore, all the process is done straight from the Revolut app, which shows a user particular details for each lounge, including photos, WiFi, bar locations, conference rooms, and opening times.